schellenberg/computerscience20/docs/_sources/ComputingAndSociety/Internet/HTML.rst.txt

    :language: html

    <h1>Links make the web!</h1>
    <p>Links are another inline element.
-You can read about links and their attributes
+You can read about links and their attributes on
-   <a href="http://www.w3schools.com/tags/tag_a.asp">Here</a> on the w3schools website.</p>
+   <a href="http://www.w3schools.com/tags/tag_a.asp">the w3schools website</a>.</p>

 Try clicking on the link in the example above.
 What happens?
 How do you get back?
 Don't worry, you can always just reload this page.

+.. note:: Due to a rendering error within ActiveCode, <a> tags will look like regular links, but will not function properly.
+To see the result of an <a> tag in action, I recommend doing these demonstrations using a text editor (such as Atom), and viewing the page in your browser.

 Links can also be used to navigate within the same page.  to do this you use one ``a`` tag to create an anchor point on the page using the name attribute like this:  ``<a name="target">I am a target</a>``  You can create